zaironjacobs/get-gecko-driver/README.md

 $ get-gecko-driver --download-latest win64
 ```

-Download a specific release for a specific platform and extract the zip file:
+Download a specific release for a specific platform and extract the zip/tar file:

 ```console
 $ get-gecko-driver --download-release macos 0.27.0 --extract